jMonkeyEngine/jmonkeyengine/README.md

  - NetBeans Platform
  - Gradle

-Plus a bunch of awesome libraries & tight integrations like Bullet, Blender, NiftyGUI and other goodies.
+Plus a bunch of awesome libraries & tight integrations like Bullet, NiftyGUI and other goodies.

 ### Documentation